aryoda/R_enumerations/README.md

 Enumerated types

-1. make the code **more self-documenting** by using self-explanatory names instead of "magic" values
+1. make the code **more self-documenting** by using self-explanatory constant names instead of "magic" values
-2. reduce the risk of passing wrong actual parameter values to functions via **validation against the list of allowed values**
+2. reduce the risk of passing wrong actual parameter values to functions via **validation against the list of allowed values of the enumeration**
-   (if the formal parameter is an enumerated type)
 3. **make coding easier** if the IDE supports code completion (e. g.
-RStudio) by presenting the list of allowed names
+RStudio) by presenting the list of allowed names in the editor